kurmasz-assignments/cis343-connect4-c/README.md

 4. The columns will be labeled with letters beginning with `A`.
 To make a move, each player enters the letter of the desired column and hits enter.
 Your program should accept both upper- and lower-case entries.
 5. Given an invalid input (not a letter, letter too large, column is full, etc.), simply print an error message and prompt the user again.
 The message need not have a specific format.
 6. If the user enters `q`, immediately print `Goodbye.` and terminate the program.  `Goodbye.` must be the final thing printed on the standard output.
+7. If the entire board fills, print `It's a Draw!` then exit.
+8. I will only test valid board configurations up to 16x16.
+(In other words, I won't be testing absurd things like 50x50 boards, or a 2x3 board with a win length of 4.)
+You may handle these situations however you like.

 ### Implementation requirements